Create a bot

 A sample bot is included in the Get Started sample for Node.js and .NET, along with detailed steps for creating your first bot.

 See the Bot Framework Documentation for general information on bots.

 Teams App Studio is a new tool that can help create your bot.
 It also contains a React control library and configurable samples for cards.
 See Getting started with Teams App Studio.
 The steps that follow assume that you are hand configuring your bot and not using Teams App Studio.

-Create the bot using this link: https://dev.botframework.com/bots/new, being sure to add Microsoft Teams as a channel and that you re-use any Microsoft App ID you generated if you've already created your app package/manifest.
+Create the bot using this link: https://dev.botframework.com/bots/new.
+Be sure to add Microsoft Teams as a channel from the featured channels list after creating your bot.
+Feel free to re-use any Microsoft App ID you generated if you've already created your app package/manifest.